Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What costs are always mandatory when buying in Turkey in 2026?

-As of early 2026, the mandatory costs when buying property in Turkey include the title deed transfer fee (Tapu Harcı), land registry service fees (döner sermaye), compulsory earthquake insurance (DASK), and typically a property valuation report for foreign buyers.
+As of early 2026, the mandatory costs when buying property in Turkey include the title deed transfer fee (tapu harci, totaling 4% of the declared value, split between buyer and seller), the land registry service fee (doner sermaye, a fixed TRY amount at the tapu office), compulsory earthquake insurance (DASK, required for utilities and ownership procedures), and a property valuation report (standard requirement for foreign buyers).

-Optional but highly recommended costs for foreign buyers in Turkey include hiring an independent lawyer for due diligence, using a sworn translator or interpreter at the land registry, and getting a technical property inspection given Turkey's earthquake risk.
+Beyond those, optional but highly recommended costs for foreign buyers in Turkey include an independent lawyer for due diligence and contract review, a sworn translator or interpreter for land registry appointments, and a technical building inspection, especially given Turkey's earthquake risk.

 What taxes do I pay when buying a property in Turkey in 2026?